Irreversible ischemic hand following intraarterial injection of zolpidem powder. | Canada Hyperbarics Skip to main content

 What They Found

-They found that a 24-year-old woman developed severe right hand ischemia after self-injecting a crushed zolpidem tablet.
+They found that a 24-year-old woman developed severe right hand ischaemia after self-injecting a crushed zolpidem tablet.
 Despite treatment with heparinization, vasodilators, prostacyclin, and hyperbaric oxygen, the first four digits of her hand remained gangrenous.
 This was attributed to microvascular embolization from microcrystalline cellulose, a component of zolpidem tablets.

 Canadian Relevance